My Quiet Kitchen

 pin for Pinterest

 It's vegan pimento cheese, y'all!
-I'm completely enamored with this cheese spread and hope you love it, too.
-Made with the usual vegan cheese ingredients PLUS a surprise secret ingredient standing in for shredded cheddar.
-This vegan pimento cheese is so delicious, easy to prepare, and perfect for snacking, dipping, spreading and taking to parties.
-Bonus!
-It's also oil-free and gluten-free with a nut-free option.
+I am obsessed with this vegan cheese spread, and I know you'll love it, too!
+Made with the usual vegan cheese ingredients plus a surprise secret ingredient standing in for shredded cheddar.
+It's a southern favorite with a dairy-free makeover that even omnivores love!
+It's seriously delicious (check out the reviews), easy to make, and perfect for snacking, dipping, spreading, and sharing at parties and potlucks.

 The Secret Ingredient